The Bossy Kitchen

 Irish bread cooling on a metal rack.

-If you never tried bread made without yeast, you missed a lot.
-Irish Soda Bread is an easy way to put bread on the table in a blink of an eye.
+If you haven't tried bread made without yeast, you've missed out.
+Irish Soda Bread is an easy way to put bread on the table in the blink of an eye.
 You only need 4 ingredients.

 4.80 from 10 votes